A Guide to Voting in the Canadian Federal Election

 If you receive a voter card:

-• for someone who is deceased
+• for someone deceased

 • for a person who doesn't live at your address